milieuinfo/metadata-geonetwork/web/src/main/webapp/WEB-INF/classes/setup/sql-aiv/README.md

 ## The SQL migration

-For Metadata Vlaanderen run [before-startup-mv.sql](before-startup-mv.sql) first.
+For Metadata Vlaanderen, run [before-startup-mv.sql](before-startup-mv.sql) first.

 Run [migration script](before-startup.sql) to move from 3.8.3 to 4.2.2.

 Start the application.
-While start hibernate update the database model (eg. creating new sequences per table).
+While starting, hibernate update the database model (eg. creating new sequences per table).

 After startup, run the [after startup script](after-startup.sql) to update sequences to current values and migrate status.